Effective date · 1 June 2026

 We rely on a small number of vetted service providers to run PulseSignal.
 The complete list, what each one does, where they are located, and the safeguards we have in place with them, is maintained at /privacy/sub-processors.
 Material additions are announced on that page and by email to active customers at least 30 days before the new provider begins processing customer data.

-Our primary processing region is US-East (Northern Virginia).
-All customer data is written to that region by default.
-Backups are stored in a separate availability zone within the same region.
+Our primary application and database are hosted in the United States (Ashburn, Virginia).
+All customer data is written to that US infrastructure by default, and backups are stored within the same region.

 Please give us a reasonable window to investigate and remediate before public disclosure.
 In return, we commit to: